RobPasMue/toucan-tournament/README.rst

    :target: https://github.com/psf/black

-This is a coding test resolution provided by `Roberto Pastor Muela <https://www.linkedin.com/robertopastormuela>`_ for Telefónica.
+This is a coding test resolution provided by `Roberto Pastor Muela <https://www.linkedin.com/robertopastormuela>`_ for a technical practical.
 This technical practical has been approached by the creation of a Python library named ``toucan-mvp-calculator``, which can easily be extended and reused for similar tournaments.

 Simple example